Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Metaphor blends: Digital + catalyst = Digalyst, Innovation + accelerate = Innovelerate

-Avoid awkward spellings: Dropping letters to create blends (delicious +icious = delicio.us) can work but often creates confusion.
+Avoid confusing spellings.
+Dropping letters to create blends (delicious + icious = delicio.us) can work but often creates confusion.

 Invented words create entirely new terms without obvious meaning.
-They're the ultimate blank slate for brand building.
+They're the ultimate blank slate.

 Generate words that follow English phonetic patterns but don't exist in the dictionary.
-They sound like they could be real words, making them pronounceable and memorable.
+They sound like they could be real words, which makes them pronounceable and memorable.

 Classic examples: